fong-lab/fong-lab-old-website/_posts/2021-08-17-lab-opening.md

 ---
-title: Opening Fall 2021
+title:
 tags:
 author: Ming-fai Fong
 member: ming-fai-fong
 ---

-# Opening Fall 2021
+# Hello world

-The Fong lab will be opening in October 2021 on the Georgia Tech campus.
+Welcome to the Fong Lab!
+We study neural plasticity and how it can be leveraged to treat neurological disorders.
+The lab will open in the Coulter Department of Biomedical Engineering at Georgia Tech & Emory in October 2021.
 The lab space is currently being renovated and populated with surgical suites, electrophysiology rigs, and more!